mslilyb/cSABR/README.md

 - When comparing outputs between containers and SABR, try to ensure that your files are in the same format/orientation.
 There is an amount of beautification that occurs during the pipeline, which can make it seem like you're completely wrong.

+- Containers hosted on repos like [Biocontainers](https://biocontainers.pro/) **can be run without downloading**, which while requiring a network connection is promising for the purposes of distribution.

 ## Progress

 - The `pblat` container works, and produces the same output as the SABR blat (i.e. conda pblat)!